golang/proposal/design/43651-type-parameters.md

 An earlier version of this design used that syntax.
 It was workable but it introduced several parsing ambiguities.
-For example, when writing `var f func(x(T))` it wasn't clear whether this the type was a function with a single unnamed parameter of the instantiated type `x(T)` or whether it was a function with a parameter named `x` with type `(T)` (more usually written as `func(x T)`, but in this case with a parenthesized type).
+For example, when writing `var f func(x(T))` it wasn't clear whether the type was a function with a single unnamed parameter of the instantiated type `x(T)` or whether it was a function with a parameter named `x` with type `(T)` (more usually written as `func(x T)`, but in this case with a parenthesized type).